danielsuss/hexacordia/content/Chapters/Chapter 3 - The Dangling Tradesman.md

 Hoagle:
 	See without this necklace, no one can access my stuff.
 ```
-He places the necklace on top of the bag, and kicks it, causing a cloud of white smoke bigger than [[Ysgarlad]] to appear, engulfing [[Hoagle]] and the bag.
+He places the necklace on top of the bag, takes a step back, the kicks the bag causing a cloud of white smoke bigger than [[Ysgarlad]] to appear, engulfing [[Hoagle]] and the bag.
 When the smoke clears, where [[Hoagle]] was is now a small trading stand, with the gnome sitting on a stool on the other side of the vendors window.
 ```
 Hoagle:
 	Welcome to Hoagle's Haul!
 What can I do for ya?
 I got potions, rocks, trinkets, equipment, the lot!
 Each of ya can get somethin' for free as promised!